UnexomWid/waid/README.md

 `process_path` is the same, but it looks at the process path of the window. **Use `\\\\` for path separators, otherwise the regexes won't match!**.

+`url` is also an array of regexes; if the current window is a browser, the URL is matched against these values.
+Currently, only Chrome, Edge and Firefox are supported.

-You can include both of those fields inside a category if you need to.
+You can include all of those fields inside a category if you need to.
+The order of matching is:

+`process_path` --no match--> `url` --no match--> `window_title`

 The priority is based on the order of the categories.
 The first category is checked first; if it doesn't match, the second is checked, and so on.